-Illegal dumping or abandoning waste litter is an offence penalized with imprisonment and fines by district councils.
+The illegal dumping or abandoning of waste litter is an offence.
+It can result in imprisonment and fines handed out by district councils.

-FLY TIPPING RULES UK: These authorities are responsible for keeping relevant land and water clear and safe for public access.
+FLY TIPPING RULES UK: The authorities are responsible for keeping all relevant land and water clear and safe for public access.

-The term 'fly tipping' is understood to have originated from an English expression of doing a deed 'on the fly'.
-It refers to rushing to achieve something without thinking it through sufficiently - on the move or in a hurry - to reduce the likelihood of getting caught.
+The term 'fly tipping' is most likely to have originated from an English expression of doing a deed 'on the fly'.
+It refers to rushing to achieve something without thinking it through.
+Thus, being on the move or in a hurry - to reduce the likelihood of getting caught.

 The Environment Agency and local authorities are empowered to deal with fly-tipping offences in the United Kingdom.
 If you get caught illegally dumping garbage on land or water, the maximum penalties and fines for fly-tipping depend on the legal system used to deal with your prosecution.

 You could face a fine up to £50,000 and a prison sentence of 12 months for a summary conviction.
 Conversely, maximum fines are unlimited with prison terms up to five years if you get convicted in a Crown Court.

 The main councils with litter clearance authorities and a specific duty to keep land clear include:

 There are some authorities with responsibilities for litter problems on all, or certain areas, of their own land, such as:

 Note: The illegal dumping of waste or rubbish is called 'fly-tipping'.
 You can report fly-tipping or illegal waste dumping to the local council (or to Crimestoppers).

 Council litter authorities must keep 'relevant' land clear and safe for public access.
 It falls under Environmental Protection Act 1990 (EPA) if the land or water (excluding sewers) is: